terrestris/helm-charts/charts/mapfish-print/README.md

-# Helm chart for mapfish-print
+# Helm chart for mapfish-print-servlet

 Helm chart that uses the [`mapfish/mapfish-print`](https://github.com/mapfish/mapfish-print) docker image for Kubernetes cluster deployments.
 The mapfish-print version can be defined in the `Chart.yaml` file by setting `appVersion`.